rekmus/silgy/README.md

 # Silgy
 Silgy is a simple back-end C++ framework for extremely fast web applications / servlets / microservices.
 It contains asynchronous (non-blocking) web engine that allows you to compile and link your logic into one executable that responds immediately to HTTP requests, without creating new thread or — God forbid — process.

+- Unbeatable speed, measured in micro-seconds
+- Small memory footprint — just 7 MB for demo app
+- Simple deployment — only one executable file (or files in gateway/services model)
+- Cloud vendor independency — single VM with bare OS (Linux/Windows/UNIX) is sufficient to run the website
+- Simple coding — three main macros

 It's small enough to fit on free 1GB AWS t2.micro instance, together with MySQL server.
 Typical processing time (between reading HTTP request and writing response to a socket) on 1 CPU t2.micro is around 100 µs (microseconds).

 <div align="center">
 <img src="https://minishare.com/show?p=MWPcAbmY&i=2" width=418/>